agude/agude.github.io/_posts/2017-05-21-caltrain_visual_schedule.md

 In 1878, [Étienne-Jules Marey][ejm] published [_La Méthode
 Graphique_][original_graphique],[^1] a manual on using graphs for data analysis.
-The book included Ibry's[^2] [famous visualization of a French train schedule][schedule_image] which shows the position (x-axis) of trains traveling from Paris to Lyon as a function of the time of day (y-axis).
+The book included Ibry's[^2] [famous visualization of a French train schedule][schedule_image] which shows the position (y-axis) of trains traveling from Paris to Lyon as a function of the time of day (x-axis).
 The schedule elegantly packs a lot of information into a small space: the speed and direction of trains are indicated by their slope, and when lines cross it indicates that the trains pass each other.
 The schedule is such an iconic